chainguard-dev/edu/content/chainguard/chainguard-images/reference/python/getting-started-python.md

 1. Start a new build stage based on the `python:latest-dev` image and call it `builder`;
 2. Copy files from the current directory to the `/inky` location in the container;
-3. Enter the `/inky` directory and run `pip install -r requiements.txt` to install dependencies;
+3. Enter the `/inky` directory and run `pip install -r requirements.txt` to install dependencies;
 4. Start a new build stage based on the `python:latest` image;
 5. Copy the application and dependencies from the builder stage as well as any other files; ensure you're targeting the relevant version of Python;
 6. Set up the application as entry point for this image.